yvonshong/Waseda/README.md

 # README

-This is the assignment in my Master course.
+This is the assignment in my Master course in WASEDA University.
 Some of them are programming project.

 ## Dynamic programming